Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Related Work

 \subsection{Text Authorship Attribution}

 The primary piece of related research in the domain of text authorship attribution is the work by Overdorf and Greenstadt in cross-domain authorship attribution \cite{overdorf2016blogs}.
-This work links authorship between blogs, tweets, and reddit comments.
+This work links authorship between blogs, tweets, and Reddit comments.
 This work is related to ours in two primary ways.
-First, and most obviously, they work with short text in the forms of tweets and reddit comments.
+First, and most obviously, they work with short text in the forms of tweets and Reddit comments.
 For these domains, they use a technique of merging text before extracting features.
-We propose a similar merging technique, although we merge after extracting features rather than before.
 More significantly, they also use a method of averaging the probabilities for multiple samples to classify collections of samples.
 We demonstrate that this technique is similarly applicable in the source code domain, and that we get excellent results even with averaging a small number of samples.
-Additionaly, they make no effort to classify individual tweets, while we successfully classify samples of code as short as a few lines.
+However, they make no effort to classify individual tweets, while we successfully classify samples of code as short as a few lines.

-Our work is also related to research in the area of text segmentation.
-Akiva and Koppel proposed an unsupervised method to identify the author of individual sentences in an unsegmented multi-authored document, as a generalization of previous work by Koppel et al. on decomposition of artificially combined biblical books \cite{akiva2013generic, koppel2011unsupervised}.
-This work is related not only to our future goal of performing source code segmentation, but also in terms of scale of classification.
-In their technique, they cluster chunks and then classify sentences, with a processing step using stronger classifications to adjust weaker classifications.
-Since we assume we already have segmentation, our work is most related to the classification step.
-We classify small segments of source code and then use other segments to improve our accuracy.
-However, their technique for supporting classification is a sequential gap-filling technique while we aggregate classification predictions.

-Another segmentation technique is a sliding window technique to divide a document into sections by individual authors proposed by Fifield et al. \cite{fifield2015unsupervised}.
-This technique relies on multiple clustering passes over the text, where each clustered document is of reasonable length.
-Our individual pieces are on a smaller scale than theirs, and we do not need to perform multiple evaluations per sample to attribute them.
-We mention this work because the goal of the work is related to ours, even though the technique is very different.

-Because we are interested in the open world problem, we had to look beyond those works to the work of Stolerman et al. \cite{stolerman2013classify}.
-They introduce a method called \emph{Classify-Verify} which augments classification with \emph{verification}.
+To address the open world problem, Stolerman et al.\ introduce a method called \emph{Classify-Verify} which augments classification with \emph{verification} \cite{stolerman2013classify}.
 Authorship verification is the problem of determining if a document $D$ was written by an author $A$.
 Among the verification methods they consider is classifier confidence.
 We apply the same intuition to source code to determine which classifications to trust and which to reject.